standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Implicit Codes

- Implicit code declarations adds codes to a value set using an expression rather than a list.
-This allows you to, for example, add all codes from a code system, add all codes descending from a point in a hierarchy (currently, only supported in SNOMED-CT).
+ Implicit code declarations add codes to a value set using an expression rather than a list.
+This allows you to, for example, add all codes from a code system, add all codes descending from a point in a hierarchy (currently only supported in SNOMED-CT).
 This method of defining a value set is sometimes called *intensional*.
 There are three variants involving the `Includes codes` phrase:

 | Phrase | Example | Result|
 |----------|---------|---------|